t3hk0d3/rencoder/README.md

 ```

 **Float precion notice**
-Rencoder uses 64-bit precision by default.
+Rencoder uses a 64-bit precision by default.
-It's highly recommended to stay that way.
+It's recommended to stay this way.
-If there is strong reason to use 32-bit precision, then please specify
+If there is a strong reason to use 32-bit precision, then please specify
-``float32: true`` option for ``Rencoder.dump``:
+``float32: true`` option in a ``Rencoder.dump`` call:

 ```ruby
 Rencoder.dump(1.000001, float32: true)
 ```
-***Using 32-bit precision is highly NOT recommended***
+***Using 32-bit precision is NOT recommended***

 ### Deserialization